 For those of you who are new to PGEW and haven’t read one of my $25 Shopping Cart posts, here’s a quick run-down about my little project: Because I was usually left with about $40 after paying my rent (and that’s on a good day when I’m actually current on rent and have a steady job, not a temp one like right now!), money that I had to make sure would last until the next time I got paid, I decided I really had to start reining in my grocery shopping during such scary moments.
 I had to make sure I stayed within a very strict budget but I also had to make sure I bought enough food to last me a couple of weeks until the next paycheck.* For me, the easiest place for me to do this without having to worry too much about price is Trader Joe’s; it’s not as expensive as a lot of folks assume it is and I feel confident that I’m buying quality food.
 However, Trader Joe’s do not (yet) exist everywhere, so I wanted to demonstrate that this exercise can be done at practically any grocery store you come across.
 With the help of some careful shopping, impulse control, and a running mental inventory of what I had left at home, I realized I could do this at places that didn’t seem possible to get such value, like Whole Foods Market.
 Nowadays, I like to challenge myself at different grocery stores, and this month I chose to head over to La Superior.

 La Superior is a chain of Mexican/Hispanic foods markets and there are plenty of similar chains like Mi Pueblo, Vallarta, etc., strewn across the state.
-Part of the reason why I like venturing out to these types of stores is because one can find all sorts of authentic Latin groceries that one can’t usually find at traditional grocery stores in addition to a few conventional, national brands.
+Part of the reason why I like venturing out to these types of stores is that one can find all sorts of authentic Latin groceries that one can’t usually find at traditional grocery stores in addition to a few conventional, national brands.
 But the real reason I like to visit stores like La Superior is because of the incredible deals on quality produce and meats.
-From cilantro regularly priced at $0.49/bunch vs. the exorbitant $1.29/bunch price you’ll pay at places like the Co-op or Raley’s, to ridiculous deals like $0.89/lb fresh chicken drumsticks daily, it’s impossible not to find amazing prices at this type of store.
+From cilantro regularly priced at $0.49/bunch vs. the exorbitant $1.29/bunch price, you’ll pay at places like the Co-op or Raley’s, to ridiculous deals like $0.89/lb fresh chicken drumsticks daily, it’s impossible not to find amazing prices at this type of store.
 And the quality is excellent!
-The produce is almost farmers market beautiful (read: not covered in wax & fluoridated water) and their meats, seafood and cheeses are lovely and fresh and never covered in freezer burn.
+The produce is almost farmers market beautiful (read: not covered in wax & fluoridated water) and their meats, seafood, and cheeses are lovely and fresh and never covered in freezer burn.

 This particular shopping trip proved quite fruitful as I was able to get a few items I wouldn’t normally be able to find at my local Safeway or even TJ’s.
 I scored an awesome deal on some fresh shrimp as well, which is truly fabulous because I’ve been going through some serious crustacean withdrawals lately.
 I made sure to take my time and look through every aisle and made some awesome discoveries like Salvadorean foods & spices, and was shocked to find they even sold random things like quail eggs!
 Since those are usually found only in specialty gourmet stores, it was quite a surprise.
 Anyway, here’s what I managed to score this time around: